encode/django-rest-framework/docs/api-guide/serializers.md

 ### `.serializer_field_mapping`

 A mapping of Django model classes to REST framework serializer classes.
-You can override this mapping to alter the default serializer classes that should be used for each model class. ([An example using `serializer_field_mapping` with a `BooleanField` subclass may be found here][required-by-default-boolean-field].)
+You can override this mapping to alter the default serializer classes that should be used for each model class.

 ### `.serializer_related_field`